A topic from the subject of Synthesis in Chemistry.

 Significance:

 Gas laws provide a quantitative understanding of the behavior of gases.
-They are used in various applications such as:
+They are used in various applications, including:

 • Predicting the behavior of gases in industrial processes